Frequently Asked Questions

-Your order will be shipped on the same day as you purchase it if you order before 3:00 PM (PST)/6:00 PM (EST).
+Your order will be shipped on the same day as you purchase it if you order before 1:00 PM (PST)/4:00 PM (EST).
 Any orders placed after this time will be processed and shipped on the next business day.
 We only ship Monday through Friday.

-We cannot guarantee when your order will arrive once it is in USP or USPS’ system.
-If there is an issue with the delivery itself, please contact your local post office.
-We will assist you if there is any other issue with you order.
+We cannot guarantee when your order will arrive once it is in UPS or USPS’ system.
+If there is an issue with the delivery itself, please contact UPS or your local post office.
+We will assist you if there is any other issue with your order.

 Countrywide Testing and Phamatech Inc. offer free shipping on orders $75 and over and we accept returns of defective or incorrect products.
-For help with returns, exchanges, and orders, please contact Chelsea at [email protected] or call (469) 389-2120.
+For help with returns, exchanges, and orders, please contact us at email@example.com.